Gabann/ECF-2/README.md

 ## Contributing

+We welcome contributions from everyone!
+Follow these steps to contribute:

+1. **Fork** the repository.
+2. **Clone** the forked repository to your local machine.
+3. **Create a new branch** for your contribution.
+4. **Make your changes** and **commit** them.
+5. **Push** your changes to your forked repository.
+6. **Open a pull request** to the main project repository.

+### Contribution Guidelines

+- Discuss significant changes by opening an issue first.
+- Follow the existing code style and structure.
+- Write clear commit messages and document your code.
+- Ensure changes don't break existing functionality.
+- Update documentation if necessary.

 <p style="text-align: right;">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [`LICENSE`](https://github.com/Gabann/ECF-2/blob/main/LICENSE) for more information.

 <p style="text-align: right;">(<a href="#readme-top">back to top</a>)</p>